zefhub/zef/README.md

 ## Description

-Zef is an open source, data-oriented toolkit of modules for graph data.
-It gives Python developers more power and flexibility with graph data.
-Zef consists of an immutable, in-memory database, versioned graphs, data streams, composable lazy operators, effects handling, and GraphQL support.
-You can pick and choose the modules you need for your project.
+Zef is an open source, data-oriented toolkit for graph data.
+It combines the access speed and local development experience of an in-memory data structure with the power of a fully versioned, immutable database (and distributed persistence if needed with ZefHub).
+Furthermore, Zef includes a library of composable functional operators, effects handling, and native GraphQL support.
+You can pick and choose what you need for your project.

 If any of these apply to you, Zef might help: